 Women know everything about their best friends, even their most embarrassing moments.
 But we don’t know how much they earn, how much they have in super, or if they have a strategy to build wealth.
 This has to change.

-With 15 years of marketing experience, Elissa is DPN's Enterprise Strategy Leader and a passionate advocate for helping women to build financial independence.
+With over 18 years experience, Elissa is DPN’s Enterprise Strategy Leader and a passionate advocate for helping people to build financial independence.

 Wealth is a taboo subject and it shouldn’t be.
 It’s too important not to talk about it.

 When was the last time you sat around with your friends openly talked about money?
 For too many of us, this is a topic that’s not discussed and it’s to our detriment, leaving us out of step with how to build wealth today.

 There are a number of reasons we don’t talk about it.
 It’s considered impolite, socially unacceptable and we all know it’s what’s on the inside that determines your worth, not how much money someone has, right?
 Right.